-Auyama (West Indian pumpkin) is one of the most-used ingredients in Dominican cuisine.
-In these auyama recipes you'll find anything from breakfast dishes to desserts, and much more about this beloved healthful and versatile vegetable.
+Auyama (West Indian pumpkin) is one of the most used ingredients in Dominican cuisine.
+Learn how to make the most delicious auyama dishes.
+You'll find anything from breakfast dishes to desserts and learn much more about this beloved healthful and versatile vegetable.

 Auyama or calabaza (the latter as it is known in most of Latin America) is very popular in Dominican cuisine and used in many recipes.
 Here are some of the recipes with auyama.

 Auyama appears in many of our dishes.
 The most popular auyama-based dishes are puré de auyama (mashed auyama), served with Dominican sauteed onions, and crema de auyama, a flavorful yet light cream of auyama soup.

 At the same time, mashed auyama is an excellent baby and toddler food thanks to its gentle flavor, rich nutrients, and soft texture.

 In neighboring Haiti, Soupe Joumou is a traditional New Year’s Day soup made with pumpkin.
 In Jamaica pumpkin can be found in curries and pies as well as in soups.
 Puerto Rico has pumpkin fritters with the curious name of barriguitas de vieja.